 No one can avoid the possibility of identity theft, but some actions can be taken to learn how to prevent identity theft.
 To keep an eye out for identity theft possibilities, customers should keep checking their credit reports.
 In these credit reports, you should always look out for transactions that seem out of place or transactions you don’t remember making.
 These small anomalies can be a red flag, Here’s how to prevent ID theft online by checking some suspicious signs:

 Firstly people can’t figure out that their information is being stolen by someone else, if they do figure it out, they don’t know what to do.
 If the credit card or debit card was stolen, you need to contact the card issuer and your bank to put a hold on the card.

 The next step is to go through your credit card report from different credit bureaus to find out any unusual activity.
 Some banks and credit card providers offer services of credit card fraud alert, you can set that up on your card to prevent identity theft.

 You should also notify the local law enforcement agency to notify them of the crime.
 In most cases of credit card theft and identity theft, authorities can’t do much but they can write down reports and be on the lookout for suspicious activities.

-Before you report the crime to local authorities, it is suggested that you also reach out to FTC (Federal Trade Commission) to file a report.
-The agency will guide you on what steps you need to take and the paperwork to fill.
+Before you report the crime to local authorities, it is suggested that you also reach out to the FTC (Federal Trade Commission) to file a report.
+The agency will guide you on what steps you need to take and the paperwork to fill out.
 Being a victim of an identity theft crime can be a horrifying experience, if necessary steps aren’t taken then you can be stuck for months dealing with authorities, trying to get your identity back.